erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Remaining: 5 Shares

+**XYZ**

+I got fed up with Block after buying the top in 2021.
+I sold out at a loss.
+Complete exit.
+Not much good to say about Square, I mean Block, after holding for 4 years.
+Good riddance.
+Funny enough, after I sold out, it was added to the S&P 500, so I guess I will ride the upside in my S&P fund if it ever materializes.

+Sold: 20 Shares

+Remaining: 0 Shares

+**ENPH**

+My solar stocks have mostly gone down and decreased the value of my investments.
+I believe in solar, but the industry seems to settling out with winners and losers.
+I decided to close out my entire position in Enphase Energy.
+I couldn't justify staying invested with low conviction when so many better companies are out there.
+Earnings reports seemed to always disappoint.
+Took a loss and closed out this solar bet.

+Sold: 40 Shares

+Remaining: 0 Shares

 **TSLA**

 I caught the wave of Tesla finding profitability from 2019 to 2021.
 I'm trimming my exposure by taking profits